wduquette/joe/mdbook/src/extending/java_types.md

 That might be all that's needed for many domain-specific use cases.
-When more is wanted, the client can register a [proxy type](registered_types.md) for the type, thus turning the opaque type into a registered type.
+When more is wanted, the client can register a [proxy type](registered_types.md) for the type, thus turning the opaque type into a *registered type*.

 ## Registered Types